-Ever since the big brands realised the value of engaging with an audience via social media, Facebook has honed what it has to offer businesses, and it is now a key marketing tool.
-For the small business owner it's also a very cost-effective - or even no-cost - marketing tool.
+Ever since the big brands realised the value of engaging with an audience via social media, Facebook has honed what it has to offer businesses.
+It is now a key marketing tool and it offers the small business owner a very cost-effective - or even no-cost - marketing tool

 If you haven't yet taken the plunge, or even if you have but are yet to reap the benefits, here are my top 20 tips for making Facebook work for your business.

 It's absolutely crucial that you set up a business page as opposed to a personal profile.
 The pages may look similar but business pages feature unique tools that you'll want to use, plus promoting a business from a personal profile is against Facebook's rules.

 All that said, you'll need a personal account first in order to create your business page.